Jhbai/ARMV7/README.md

 ### $ sudo apt install gcc-arm-none-eabi binutils-arm-none-eabi gdb-multiarch
 1. gcc: GNU Compiler Collection
 2. arm-none-eabi: this means the gcc target, none means "Bare Machine", eabi means "Embedded Application Binary Interface".
-3. binutils: compile a program not only transform files into binary file, but a lot of tools used to dealing with binary files. including "as: assembler", "ld: linker", "objcopy: sw that makes .elf to .bin", "objdump: deassembly"
+3. binutils: compile a program not only transform files into binary file, but a lot of tools used to dealing with binary files. including (a) "as: assembler", (b) "ld: linker", (c) "objcopy: sw that makes .elf to .bin", (d) "objdump: deassembly"
 4. gdb-multiarch: gdb is a debugger, multiarch means multi-architecture.

 ## 2. A Project Structure